 In the US, the Company's hotels and resorts are well-positioned within the competitive marketplace.
 The Cleveland hotels maintain a competitive share of leisure market due to their central downtown location and affiliation with leading international brands Marriott and Hyatt.
 The Bear Valley Resort in California is a well-known ski resort with proximity to significant population centers such as San Francisco and Sacramento.
-Skyline's Select-Service Courtyard by Marriott hotels offer geographical diversity with strong locations in key Midwest, Southeast and Southwest markets, and benefit from industry-leading Marriott loyalty program and worldwide distribution system.
-The Company seeks to gain a competitive advantage in the market by upgrading the quality of accommodations and amenities available at the hotels through capital improvements.
-Recently completed projects include guestroom renovations at the Hyatt Regency Arcade in Cleveland, Ohio, (114 of which was renovated during 2014 and the balance 180 rooms was renovated during the first six months of 2017) and an investment in Bear Valley resort by installing a new high speed lift and modernization of its equipment.
+Skyline's Select-Service Courtyard by Marriott hotels offer geographical diversity with strong locations in key Midwest, Southeast and Southwest markets, and benefit from the industry-leading Marriott loyalty program and worldwide distribution system.
+The Company seeks to gain a competitive advantage in the market by upgrading the quality of accommodations and amenities available at its hotels through capital improvements.
+Recently completed projects include guestroom renovations at the Hyatt Regency Arcade in Cleveland, Ohio, (114 of which were renovated during 2014 and the balance 180 rooms were renovated during the first six months of 2017) and an investment in Bear Valley resort by installing a new high speed lift and modernization of its equipment.
 In October 2015, the Company (together with a 50% partner) acquired Renaissance Hotel in Cleveland, Ohio (a 65,000 square foot event and meeting space, which includes 491 rooms, 34 meeting rooms, a number of restaurants and a 304 vehicle parking garage).

-Within the next three years, the Company intends to complete the renovation and improvement of all the conference space, common areas and rooms at the Renaissance Hotel.
+Within the next three years, the Company intends to complete the renovation and improvement of all the conference space, common areas and rooms at the Renaissance.

-On August 3, 2017 the Company announced a purchase of 13 Marriott Courtyard hotels in US for a total consideration of \$135 million US (before transaction costs).
-The 13 hotels acquired include 1,913 rooms and, during 2016, according to financial data provided by the seller, generated revenues of approximately US \$51.1 million and NOI of US \$14.5 million; with an average occupancy rate of 65.4% and average price per night (ADR) of US \$101.5.
+On November 14, 2017 the Company acquired 13 Marriott Courtyard hotels in US for a total consideration of \$135 million US (before transaction costs).
+The 13 hotels acquired include, in aggregate, 1,913 rooms.
 The hotels are spread over 9 US states and are geographically diverse with strong locations in key Midwest, Southeast and Southwest markets.
-The transaction was closed November 14, 2017.